pulp-platform/snitch_cluster/docs/ug/tutorial.md

 !!! info
     The variable `DEBUG=ON` is required when using QuestaSim to preserve the visibility of all internal signals.
 If you need to inspect the simulation waveforms, you should set this variable when building the simulation model.
 For faster simulations you can omit the variable assignment, allowing QuestaSim to optimize internal signals away.

-## Building the Banshee simulator

-Instead of building a simulation model from the RTL sources, you can use our instruction-accurate simulator called `banshee`.
-To install the simulator, please follow the instructions provided in the [Banshee repository](https://github.com/pulp-platform/banshee).

 ## Configuring the hardware

 The Snitch cluster RTL sources are partly automatically generated from a configuration file provided in `.hjson` format.
 Several RTL files are templated and use the `.hjson` configuration file as input to fill in the template.
 An example is [snitch_cluster_wrapper.sv.tpl](https://github.com/pulp-platform/{{ repo }}/blob/{{ branch }}/hw/snitch_cluster/src/snitch_cluster_wrapper.sv.tpl).